therealMJT/extensionfixer/README.md

 # extensionfixer
-A bash script using exiftool to fix incorrect file extensions.
+A bash script to fix incorrect file extensions.

 ## Install
 ```